MezereonXP/dataset-distillation/README.md

 By combining learnable labels with learnable locations, we get what is essentially soft-label dataset distillation.
 <p align="center"><img src='utils/location_and_label_rev.gif' width=400></p>

-One of the really exciting and unexpected implications soft-label dataset distillation, is that we can actually now separate our classes using <b>fewer points than the number of classes</b>.
+One of the really exciting and unexpected implications of soft-label dataset distillation, is that we can actually now separate our classes using <b>fewer points than the number of classes</b>.
 <p align="center"><img src='utils/2points_rev.gif' width=400></p>

 ## Prerequisites